nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-01-09-solution-iis-smtp-service-5-5-2-rejected-need-fully-qualified-hostname/index.md

 ---
+title: 'Solution - IIS SMTP Service 5.5.2 rejected: need fully qualified hostname'
+date: 2010-01-09
+author: MrHinsh
 id: "72"
-title: "Solution - IIS SMTP Service 5.5.2 rejected: need fully qualified hostname"
-date: "2010-01-09"
-tags:
-  - "network"
-  - "ssw"
-  - "tools"
-coverImage: "metro-SSWLogo-128-link-5-5.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "solution-iis-smtp-service-5-5-2-rejected-need-fully-qualified-hostname"
+slug: solution-iis-smtp-service-5-5-2-rejected-need-fully-qualified-hostname
 aliases:
 - /blog/solution-iis-smtp-service-5-5-2-rejected-need-fully-qualified-hostname
+tags:
+- network
+- ssw
+- tools
+coverImage: metro-SSWLogo-128-link-5-5.png

 ---

 We had a small problem today with a new site we were going live with.
 It was refusing to send emails in 90% of cases.
 Problems like these are always difficult to identify, but your first step is always to enable logging.